zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 *"Microsoft has done a very smart job with the technology they have put into the cloud, so that applications are modifiable, interoperable, and secure...we could not be happier running PolicyConnect on Azure."*

----Mirand Lark, General Manager, Contoso Ltd.
+---Mirand Lark, General Manager, Contoso, Ltd.